We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Know your product

-- Understand the different kinds of products and variations in their composition.
-Oral versus topical, pure versus diluted, etc. It’s especially important to know what else is in your CBD.
+- Understand the variations in product composition.
+Oral versus topical, pure versus diluted, gummy versus capsule, etc. It’s especially important to know what else is in your CBD.
 Many products use carrier oils (like coconut oil), which cut concentration but make it easier to consume the CBD.

 Know your manufacturer

-Because the federal oversight on CBD is pretty much non-existent, you’ll want to buy products from a trusted source.
+Federal oversight on CBD is minor, so you’ll want to buy products from a trusted source.
 A reputable maker will have a high degree of transparency and legitimacy.
 This means it should be relatively easy to get stuff like:

 - info about the company (including contact details and any industry awards or certifications)